 No way!
 This event is open to anyone who cares about the city- you don’t need to be a resident to apply.
 You can even camp at Node5, if you bring a sleeping bag and mat.
 The event’s official language is English.

 Of course!
-You can even make the fruits of all your hard work open-source, if you want.
+You make the fruits of all your hard work open-source.
+But you can commercionaly build on them.
 There are no obligations, as long as you use the available Open Data sets and create something useful for the residents, businesses, or municipalities of Prague.
 That’s it.